-I have tried to negotiate informally with with my landlord for a lease extension without any joy.
+I have tried to negotiate informally with with my landlord for a lease extension without success.
 Can the Leasehold Valuation Tribunal adjudicate on such matters?
 Can you recommend a Thamesmead conveyancing firm to act on my behalf?

-if there is a missing landlord or if there is disagreement about what the lease extension should cost, under the relevant legislation it is possible to make an application to the LVT to assess the price.
+Where there is a missing landlord or where there is dispute about what the lease extension should cost, under the relevant statutes you can apply to the LVT to determine the amount due.

-An example of a Lease Extension decision for a Thamesmead residence is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
+An example of a Lease Extension case for a Thamesmead premises is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
 This case was in relation to 13 flats.
-The unexpired term as at the valuation date was 76 years.
+The remaining number of years on the lease was 76 years.

 When it comes to my conveyancing in Thamesmead should I be charged VAT on the following: (1) Land reg fee on purchase (2) Pre - completion search fee (3) SDLT E submission on purchase (4) Bank TT fee

 (1) Land reg fee on purchase - No (2) Pre - completion search fees -No, (such conveyancing searches are HMLR ones and means £4 and possibly £2 bankruptcy per name on your mortgage) (3) SDLT E submission on your purchase - There is no VAT on Stamp Duty.
 However if the firm is charging a stamp duty e-submission fee as part of their services - some Thamesmead conveyancers do - that will incur VAT(4) Bank transfer fee - Yes it is for the property lawyer's time in submitting the funds this way.